 First, in a literal sense, a Calorie is always a Calorie since it’s a unit of energy and, as Einstein showed us, energy cannot just disappear.

-Second, if you ever need it for a pub quiz(!) a Calorie is the amount of energy required to heat one gram of air-free water by 1 °C.
+Second, if you ever need it for a pub quiz(!) a food Calorie (properly known as a kilocalorie, or 1000 calories is the amount of energy required to heat one kilogram of air-free water by 1 °C.

 [Another bit of science for you: what we all call "a calorie" is actually 1000 calories, scientifically referred to as a kilocalorie (or "Calorie" with a capital 'C') and printed on the side of food packets as "kcal".
 But don't fret or get confused, every popular reference to "calories" in magazines, cookbooks, diet books and the numbers on food packets are all referring to what we all know as "calories".
 "Calories", "calories" and "kcals" are all used interchangeably when it comes to food.]